 refreshing of the Creator’s covenant with Abraham (I Chron 16:15-18).
 Only the sign of

 compliance changed from circumcision to keeping of the Sabbaths (Ex 31:13-18).

 This inability to amend covenants

 ought to make it clear the law was not a repeating or explaining of the

 Sinai covenant, which was made 430 years after the promises.
 The law was added

 39+ years later to include provisions for handling transgressions of the Sinai

 covenant; transgressions that would have meant their death if handled strictly

-according to its terms.
+according to the Sinai covenant's original terms.
 One does not add to a covenant, (vs. 15).
 Therefore this

 new law had to